undecaf/hetzner-snap-and-rotate/README.md

 - Rotating snapshots, retaining a limited number of quarter-hourly, hourly, daily, weekly, monthly, quarterly and yearly snapshots
 - Generating names of new and rotated snapshots from templates
-- Linking rotation periods to either fixed clock/calendar instants or to the most recent snapshot

 These tasks can be configured independently per server in a [JSON configuration file](#creating-the-configuration-file).